svikashk/agile/agile/scrum-backlog.md

 ---
 layout: default
-title: What is a Backlog?
+title: What is a Backlog in Scrum?
 How to maintain it? | Agile Library
 page_title: Backlog
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 2
-description: Learn what a backlog is and how to keep it organized.
+description: Learn what a backlog in scrum is and how to keep a backlog organized.
 permalink: scrum/backlog/
 author: Vikash Koushik
 date: September 23, 2019
 ---

-## Backlog
+## Backlog in Scrum
 {: .fs-9 .no_toc }

 ## TOPICS COVERED IN THIS GUIDE: